Towards gravimetry enhancement with squeezed states: Abstract

 \section{Abstract}

-We investigate the estimation sensitivity of gravitational acceleration using squeezed probe states within a quantum metrology framework.
-In particular, we analyze how the squeezing phase, beyond its amplitudes, of the probes affects the attainable precision.
-We find that probes squeezed along the canonical phase-space quadrature can fail to achieve a quantum Fisher information (QFI) surpassing the shot-noise limit, regardless of the interaction time with the gravitational field.
-In contrast, position-momentum correlated input states with the squeezing amplitude can overcome this limit.
-Furthermore, we show that optimal sensitivity is attained through projective momentum measurements combined with a time-dependent adjustment of the squeezing phase.
-Our results are important to highlight the fundamental role of phase-engineered squeezing in experimental gravimetry protocols.
+We investigate the sensitivity of gravitational acceleration estimation using squeezed probe states in a quantum metrology framework.
+In particular, we analyze how the squeezing phase, beyond its amplitude, affects the attainable precision.
+We show that probes squeezed along the canonical phase-space quadratures can surpass the shot-noise limit only in specific time regimes, whereas position–momentum correlated input states can consistently overcome this limit across all interaction times.
+Furthermore, we demonstrate that optimal sensitivity can be achieved by combining projective momentum measurements with a time-dependent adjustment of the squeezing phase.
+Our results highlight the fundamental role of phase-engineered squeezing in quantum gravimetry protocols and provide new insights into the design of optimized sensing strategies.

 \textit{Introduction.}~The pursuit of novel protocols towards high-precision measurements of gravitational acceleration is crucial in the field of gravimetry~\cite{Markus_Advac202,Wei_PhysRevR25,Joachim_arxiv25,Cassens_PhysRevX25}.
 Experimentally, significant advances have been made in gravimeters employing several quantum techniques, including atomic interferometry~\cite{APeters_2001,Biedermann_PRA15,Bidel_AppliedPhy13}, Bose–Einstein condensate (BEC)~\cite{Cassens_PhysRevX25,Anders_PRL21,Abend_PRL16}, ultracold neutrons~\cite{Ichikawa_prl14}, superconducting systems~\cite{Merlet2021}, and optomechanics systems~ \cite{Qvarfort2018,Cervantes_AppliedPhys14}.
-Theoretically, improvements in the sensing of gravitational fields are pivotal in fundamental tests of general relativity theory~\cite{LIGO,LIGO2023,Ciufolini2016,Dimopoulos_PRL07,Dimopoulos_PRD08} and also in the ongoing challenges to unify quantum mechanics and general relativity~\cite{Biswas_PRL12,Woodard_2009,Carlip_2008,Vlatko_RevMPhy25}.
+Theoretically, improvements in the sensing of gravitational fields are pivotal in fundamental tests of general relativity theory~\cite{LIGO,LIGO2023,Ciufolini2016,Dimopoulos_PRL07,Dimopoulos_PRD08}, ultimate sensing precision in quantum metrology~\cite{VMontenegro_PRR25}, and also in the ongoing challenges to unify quantum mechanics and general relativity~\cite{Biswas_PRL12,Woodard_2009,Carlip_2008,Vlatko_RevMPhy25}.
 Furthermore, from a technological perspective, ultrasensitive gravimeters are essential for developments in geological surveys and navigation, for instance~\cite{Crowley_Geophysical06,Tapley_science06,Corentin_Geophysics}.